frizzleb/tootsie/README.md

 API
 ---

-To schedule jobs, one uses the REST service:
+To schedule jobs, one uses the REST API:

 * `POST /api/tootsie/v1/jobs`: Schedule a new job.
 Returns 201 if the job was created.
 * `GET /api/tootsie/v1/status`: Get some current processing status as a JSON hash.